How to Become a Family Therapist

 Licensure or certification in family therapy or marriage counseling is required in most states.
 The specific qualifications needed for completion of this process are set by individual state licensing boards.
 Those who seek eligibility for certification must have successfully completed an accredited graduate program and supervised training in a clinical setting.
 Click here for a list of programs to get your marriage counselor or family therapy degree online.

 What are the prospects for a career as a family therapist?

 Opportunities for family therapy careers are expected to grow at a faster than average rate due to an increase in the number of families who are seeking professional help.
-The number of people who are in family therapist jobs is expected to rise by 30 percent by 2016.
+The number of people who are in family therapist jobs is expected to rise by 30 percent between 2006 and 2016.
 (1)

 How much do family therapists make?

 Reported in April 2009, family therapist salary (including other licensed professional counselor salaries) was between $30,400 yearly salary of $39,700, with the highest 10% earning more than $44,100.
 (2) Click here to find out how to become a family therapist.